 - a.
-In consultation with third-party risk assessment consultants, Ambatovy has assessed all risks described in the OECD Annex II (detailed in Section 5 below).
-The first company policy on Responsible Sourcing was approved by Ambatovy's Senior Management in March 2023 and posted publicly on Ambatovy's website.
+A company policy on Responsible Sourcing was subsequently approved by Ambatovy's Senior Management in March 2023 and posted publicly on Ambatovy's website.
 The updated version, including a specific reference to the Cobalt Standard's reference to workers' physical and mental health was approved and posted on the website in September 2023.
-The company also has a Supplier Code of Conduct and a Health & Safety, Environment, Community and Quality policy.
+The company also has a Supplier Code of Conduct and a Health & Safety, Environment, Community and Quality Policy.
 Of further relevance are our Human Rights Policy, our Integrity Guide and our Security Policy. - b.
-All policies of relevance to suppliers are accessible through: Our Policies ambatovy.
+All policies of relevance to suppliers and stakeholders are accessible through the following link: Our Policies ambatovy.